aimms/how-to/Articles/662/662-writing-to-session-log.rst

 Remarks:

 #.
-Line 4,5: Use the AIMMS PRO session log, if the application is published on AIMMS PRO.
+Line 4,5: Use the AIMMS Cloud session log, if the application is published on AIMMS Cloud.

 #.
 When the application is running via AIMMS Developer, a trace file is used.
     The trace file is declared as follows.